The University Executive Committee is responsible for all matters associated with the development and management of the university.

 To be considerate and respectful to our diverse community of students, staff members and visitors

-To play your part in creating a community that is safe, secure, and free from harassment, victimisation, sexual misconduct or discrimination of any kind
+To play your part in creating a community that is safe, secure, and free from harassment, victimisation, sexual violence or discrimination of any kind

 To be aware of and considerate to the local communities of which we are a part